-This is a two-compartment locking storage bench (well, the locks are getting installed after the urethane cures fully) that has an approximate 70/30 split and was made ENTIRELY from used pallets.
-It was built from need - in our neighborhood, packages are frequently stolen from your front porch, and I didn’t want to pay for an ugly, plastic locking box that wouldn’t compliment our 1928 Craftsman California Bungalow.
+This is a two-compartment locking Pallet Storage Bench.
+This storage bench has an approximate 70/30 split and was made ENTIRELY from used pallets.
+We made this pallet bench after packages were stolen from our front porch.
+I didn’t want to pay for an ugly, plastic locking box that wouldn’t compliment our 1928 California Bungalow.

-Yes, it’s far from perfect, but I’m a nurse, and have never done woodworking projects until this summer, and am learning!
+Yes, it’s far from perfect, but I’m a nurse, and have never done pallet projects until this summer, and am learning!

-The total cost was $17.00 - only for the stainless steel screws used on the front areas!
+We paid $17.00 for the stainless steel screws used on the front areas!
 No, that’s not a typo!
-We happened to get a couple of pallets that were obviously nicer oak, so we've been saving them for a while until we were inspired.
-The inspiration came from the one pallet railing that was a piece of pine still quite raw - it had bark and tree limbs obviously still intact instead of just a couple of knot holes.
+We found two pallets that were obviously nicer.
+We think they’re red maple – but I’ve yet to identify the wood 100%.
+I used those unidentified, beautiful deck boards when I felt inspired by one pallet stringer board.
+It had a large amount of live edge still intact.
+It had bark and tree limbs obviously still intact instead of just a couple of knot holes.
 We loved it!
-The old bark even had those worm holes still evident.
+The old bark even had those wormholes still evident.

 What if you don’t have all the cool tools?
 Psh – you work around it and get that bench (or any other project) built!